Stó:lō Service Agency Board of Directors

 Sharron would like to recognize her greatest blessing and accomplishment – her family.
 After being married for eleven years to her high school sweetheart and having two daughters, Sharron believes the majority of her experience has come from them.

-Rhianna Millman, Board Member
+Rhianna Millman, Vice-Chair

 Rhianna was raised in Chilliwack and graduated high school from Chilliwack Secondary School.
 After graduation she worked for Fraser Health Authority for a number of years before starting with the City of Chilliwack, where she is the Confidential Secretary to the Director of Operations.